Overview

 • External datasets are allowed as long as they do not include test split data.

-• Pretrained models are allowed, but they must not be trained on the nuScenes v1.0-test split.
+• Pretrained models are allowed, but they must not use nuScenes v1.0-test information for training, validation, tuning, model selection, or submission debugging.

 • Auxiliary training data is permitted, provided the evaluation protocol is respected.

-Some pretrained models, especially those trained on nuScenes, may have used the test split during training.
-This would constitute a violation of the challenge protocol.
+Some pretrained models, especially those trained on nuScenes, may have used the test split during development.
+This would constitute a violation of the challenge protocol if test-set information influenced training, validation, tuning, model selection, or submission debugging.

 Participants are responsible for verifying and clearly documenting their data sources and training procedures.